Understanding the legal implications of open source

 If you want others to use, distribute, modify, or contribute back to your project, you need to include an open source license.
 For example, someone cannot legally use any part of your GitHub project in their code, even if it’s public, unless you explicitly give them the right to do so.

 Just give me the TL;DR on what I need to protect my project.

 You’re in luck, because today, open source licenses are standardized and easy to use.
 You can copy-paste an existing license directly into your project.

-MIT, Apache 2.0, and GPLv3 are the most popular open source licenses, but there are other options to choose from.
+MIT, Apache 2.0, and GPLv3 are popular open source licenses, but there are other options to choose from.
 You can find the full text of these licenses, and instructions on how to use them, on choosealicense.com.

 When you create a new project on GitHub, you’ll be asked to add a license.

 Which open source license is appropriate for my project?